Home Compare AT1.DE vs RPRX

 Aroundtown vs Royalty Pharma: Which Stock Looks Stronger in 2026?

-Royalty Pharma holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Royalty Pharma holds the cleaner structural position, with the lead spread across stability and growth.
 Aroundtown still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Royalty Pharma is in better shape — its trend is intact while Aroundtown's trend has broken down.
 That puts structure and market broadly in agreement — Royalty Pharma's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AT1.DE: HDAX, RPRX: Russell 1000).